 About Us

-Proteomics International is a pioneering medical technology company operating at the forefront of predictive diagnostics and bio-analytical services.
-The Company specialises in the area of proteomics – the industrial scale study of the structure and function of proteins.
+Proteomics International Laboratories Ltd (ASX:PIQ) is a pioneering medical technology company operating at the forefront of predictive diagnostics and bio-analytical services.
+Founded in 2001, the Company specialises in proteomics – the industrial scale study of the structure and function of proteins.

 Proteomics International was established in 2001, and is now recognised as a global leader in the field of proteomics.
 It operates from state-of-the art facilities at the Harry Perkins Institute of Medical Research in Perth, Western Australia.